psionman/psionman_set/wx_python/lesson04.md

 #### Summary

-In this post we have seen how to use horizontal and vertical BoxSizers.
+In this lesson we have seen how to use horizontal and vertical BoxSizers.
 We have placed one sizer within another and considered how we might adjust borders to keep a consistent look.
 Finally we have used some flags to adjust the alignment of widgets with sizers.
 The code for the